-However, mechanical problems and other defects have hurt or even killed dozens of visitors at these amusement parks.
-Some of the most recent injuries are the following:
+Mechanical problems and other defects have hurt or even killed dozens of visitors at amusement parks.

 - In August 2006, a 6-year-old boy from Georgia was bitten on the arm by a dolphin at SeaWorld Orlando.